 Board Leadership Structure

-Our board is responsible for the selection of the chairman of the board and the chief executive officer.
+Our Board of Directors is responsible for the selection of the chairman of the board and the chief executive officer.
 Our board does not have a policy on whether or not the roles of chief executive officer and chairman should be separate and, if they are to be separate, whether the chairman should be selected from the non-employee directors or be an employee.
 Currently our chief executive officer acts as chairman.
-Our board believes that Paul J. Travers, our founder and chief executive officer, is best situated to act as chairman of the board because he is the director most familiar with the Company’s business and industry and is therefore best able to identify the strategic priorities to be discussed by the board.
+Our board believes that Paul Travers, our founder and chief executive officer, is best suited to act as chairman of the board because he is the director most familiar with the Company’s business and industry and is therefore best able to identify the strategic priorities to be discussed by the board.

 Our Board’s Role in Risk Oversight